 Bitola and Ancient city of Heraclea Lyncestis

-trip envisions visits to the Bitola National Museum and Gallery, Town’s
+The single-day trip includes visits to the Bitola National Museum and Gallery, Town’s

 Broadway – Shirok Sokak and the archaeological site of Heraclea Lyncestis.